Manual of Procedure

 - He will serve as moderator, presiding over any and all business meetings of the conference, or he may select another person to serve as moderator.
 Should he choose another to serve as moderator, the Executive Director shall retain all rights, responsibilities, and authorities described in the Constitution and the Manual of Procedure.
 Anyone acting as moderator, if he is personally involved in a matter, shall defer to the Executive Director or Assistant Director.

-- Represent the FGBC as its official spokesperson for all matters related to the official communication, public press releases, or other informational opportunities presented during his term.
+- Represent the Charis Fellowship as its official spokesperson for all matters related to the official communication, public press releases, or other informational opportunities presented during his term.

 - Adequately prepare the newly elected Executive Director for the position through education and communication as deemed necessary to provide a smooth transition between administrations.

-- The Executive Director must agree to the Statement of Faith of the FGBC, be a member in good standing in one of the member churches in the FGBC and be committed to the welfare and health of the FGBC.
+- The Executive Director must agree to the Charis Commitment to Common Identity of the Charis Fellowship, be a member in good standing in one of the member churches in the Charis Fellowship and be committed to the welfare and health of the Charis Fellowship.

 - He is a member, ex-officio, of the Fellowship Council and shall serve as vice chairman of the Council for the years of his term as Assistant Director.